 \subsubsection{Size-change principle}

-The main tool used for checking totality is the \emph{size-change principle} (SCP) from C. S. Lee, N. D. Jones and A. M. Ben-Amram~\cite{SCT}.
-The problem of totality is however subtler than termination of programs.
-While the principle used to check termination of ML-like recursive definitions~\cite{SCTHyvernat} was inherently untyped, totality checking needs to be somewhat type aware.
+The second idea will be developed in an upcoming paper and consists of adapting the \emph{size-change principle} (SCP) from C. S. Lee, N. D. Jones and A. M. Ben-Amram~\cite{lee_jones_benamram:SCT} to the task of checking general totality.
+This problem is subtle as totality is strictly more than termination and productivity.\footnote{A nice counter example, due to N. A. Danielsson and T. Altenkirch~\cite{altenkirch_danielsson:nested} is given on page~\pageref{sec:CounterExample}.} Moreover, while the principle used to check termination of ML-like recursive definitions~\cite{ph:SCT} was inherently untyped, totality checking needs to be somewhat type aware.
 For example, in \chariot, records are lazy and are used to define coinductive types.
-The following definition { }
+The definition { }

-yields an infinite, lazy binary tree.
-Depending on the types of~$\t{Node}$, ${\t{Fst}}$ and~$\t{Snd}$, the definition may be correct or incorrect (refer to page~\pageref{ex:inf} for more details)!
+yields an infinite binary tree and depending on the types of~$\tt{Node}$, ${\tt{Left}}$ and~$\tt{Right}$, the definition may be correct or incorrect (\cf page~\pageref{ex:inf})!